ntno/mkdocs-terminal/documentation/docs/tile-grid/examples/links-only.md

 <hr>

 # Link Only Tiles
-The tiles on this page do not have `img_*` attributes.
+The tiles on this page do not have a `img_src` attribute.
 They are rendered as captioned links instead of linked images.

 To demonstrate how tiles can be styled individually, the following `<style>` HTML is included in this page's markdown: